TheRealToshiRaw/10thAE-Re3_ChatterboxFM-full/README.md

 you have to stay legal and i am not responsible for what you do  ;)

-# Now let's feel the non-stop call-in taste of Chatterbox FM hosted by Lazlow Jones:
+# Now let's feel the non-stop call-in taste of Chatterbox-FM hosted by Lazlow Jones:

 Radios on gta3 has changed through different iterations of the game,
-here is the complete Chatterbox FM iconic tracklist;
+here is the complete Chatterbox-FM iconic tracklist;
 (according to https://gta.fandom.com/wiki/Radio_Stations_in_GTA_III#Chatterbox_FM
 and https://gta.fandom.com/fr/wiki/Chatterbox_FM )